 Pros And Cons Of Foldable Kayaks and Canoes

-Before we even consider buying a folding canoe or kayak, we should know the pros and cons.
+Before we even consider buying a foldable kayak or canoe, we should know the pros and cons.
 We are going to look at the advantages and disadvantages and what we can ignore in the specifications and what not.

 When it comes to on-water experience, they are really maneuverable and track well.
 A lot of kayakers think folders are the most responsive kayaks.
 They are also stable enough.
 You can stand up on them without worrying that much.